mmamaev/timeboard/doc/source/quick_start.rst

     >>> ws.rollforward()
     Workshift(6359) of 'D' at 2017-05-30

-This calendar unit (workshift) has the sequence number of 6359 and takes a day of 30 May 2017, which, by the way, was the Tuesday after the Memorial Day holiday.
+The returned calendar unit (workshift) has the sequence number of 6359 and represents the day of 30 May 2017, which, by the way, was the Tuesday after the Memorial Day holiday.

 **If we were to finish the project in 22 business days starting on 01 May 2017, when would be our deadline?**